9th Grade Overview

 Theme: Discover Your Journey

-Every GMS 9th grader is expected to complete a semester project that connects what they are studying in their English, Environmental Studies, and Video classes.
+Every GMS 9th grader is expected to complete a semester project that connects what they are studying in their English, Health / Ethnic Studies, and Honors Technical Script Writing and Analysis classes.
 They will improve their analytical skills through a rigorous Linked Learning approach, drawing connections between literary concepts, styles, and media itself, in order to create work that is current and relevant.
 As they write, plan, design, edit, distribute and exhibit their work, they will learn about standards of professional performance and the protocols for success in a group-based environment.
 They will also continue to develop the speaking, reading, writing and analytical skills they've learned during GMS classes and will continue to use in college and beyond.

 What does it mean to be coming of age as a teenager today?
 What unique challenges and issues do you face that previous generations did not face?
 Conversely, what challenges and issues are universal to all generations?